 During the year the Board of Directors reviewed the affairs of the subsidiaries.
 Inaccordance with Section 129(3) of the Companies Act 2013 we have prepared consolidatedfinancial statements of the Company and all its subsidiaries which form part of theAnnual Report.

 Further a statement containing the salient features of the financial statements of oursubsidiaries in the prescribed format AOC-1 forms part of the consolidated financialstatements and hence not repeated here for the sake of brevity.
 The statements provide thedetails of performance financial positions of each of the subsidiaries.

-The Policy for determining material subsidiaries as approved may be accessed on theCompany's website at the link http //www.hindwarehomes.com/pdf/material-subsidiary-policy-version-ii.pdf.
+The Policy for determining material subsidiaries as approved may be accessed on theCompany's website at the link:http://www.hindwarehomes.com/pdf/material-subsidiary-policy-version-ii.pdf

-The dividend will be paid to members whose names appear in the Register of Members ason 22 July 2017 and in respect of shares held in dematerialized form it will be paid tomembers whose names are furnished by National Securities Depository Limited and CentralDepository Services (India) Limited as beneficial owners as on 21 July 2017
+The dividend will be paid to members whose names appear in the Register of Members ason 25 August 2018 and in respect of shares held in dematerialized form it will be paid tomembers whose names are furnished by National Securities Depository Limited and CentralDepository Services (India) Limited as beneficial owners as on 24 August 2018.

 TRANSFER TO RESERVES